shikhar3295/adam2392.github.io/content/blog/academic/simulating-tvb.md

 The epileptor is a set of coupled differential equations that rely on 6 different variables.
 They are described here:

 # Data & Metadata
+Generally, refer to my post on "Freesurfer" to establish the preprocessing data pipeline using Freesurfer, FSL and MRtrix3.

 The minimum necessary requirements for creating the TVB dataset are a set of T1 and DWI images as a list of dicom files, or a single 4-D image nifti file.

 A high level summary of how the pipeline proceeds is:
 1. Construct Cortical Surface, Subcortical Surface Using freesurfer, you can get the reconstructed surfaces, which are your files that outline the voxels that belong to each region of the brain.
+This will give you the surface geometries of the cortical and subcortical surface.

 2. Construct Parcellation Scheme
 This can range from the default in freesurfer to different atlases available for the human brain.
+This will give you a region mapping for every vertex/face from your cortical/subcortical surface geometries files.

 3. Construct Corticography Tracts
 First, you need to coregister the DWI images with the T1 scans

 Using the DWI images, along with the reconstructed surfaces, you can count fiber tracts between each region of the brain and reconstruct the structural connectivity matrices.
 This is composed from the weights matrix and the length matrix between parcellated regions.

 4. Obtain Electrode Coordinates in T1 Space
 First, you need to coregister the CT reconstructed freesurfer file into the T1 space.

-5.
+5. Computing Gain Matrix Between Brain Regions and Electrodes In order to compute forward solutions of electrode (i.e. SEEG, ECoG, etc.) activity, you need to compute a gain matrix that transforms region activity into electrode activity.

+This can be done using an inverse-square method fall-off on the region activity, or using a dipole method as outlined in the "Virtual Epileptic Patient" paper.

 # Implementation
 ## 1. Setting Up Environment